WAYFINDING MUSIC

 Explorers

-Students wanting to try new instruments or try something different to traditional lessons and school band.
+Students wanting to try new instruments or try something different to traditional lessons or school band.

 The Committed

-Students who already play and want to get genuinely better, in a band environment with other musicians pushing them forward.
+Students who already play and want to get genuinely better, in a group environment with other musicians pushing them forward.

 All Styles of Music